Clemapfel/mousetrap/docs/04_widgets.md

 ```
 \how_to_generate_this_image_end

 `SpinButton` is used to pick an exact value from a range.
-The user can click the rectangular area and manually enter a value using the keyboard, or they can increase or decrease the current value by the step increment of the `SpinButton`s adjustment by pressing the plus or minus button, which are positioned according to the `SpinButton`s orientation.
+The user can click the rectangular area and manually enter a value using the keyboard, or they can increase or decrease the current value by the step increment of the `SpinButton`s adjustment by pressing the plus or minus button.

-We supply the properties of the range underlying the `SpinButton` in its constructor:
+We supply the properties of the range underlying the `SpinButton` to its constructor:

 ```cpp
 // create SpinButton with range [0, 2] and increment 0.5